 Augmented reality and virtual reality have made their foray from gaming and entertainment into L&D as well as employee training a while back, and is being used by global organizations like BP (The British Petroleum Company), ExxonMobile, UPS (United Parcel Service) and KFC (Kentucky Fried Chicken) today to train employees.
 AR/VR is said to revolutionize training, as it offers an immersive learning experience to employees like no other, where they can learn and apply skills and knowledge at the same time in a virtual space without any negative consequences.
-Organizations can use AR/VR microlearning simulations to demonstrate complex or dangerous concepts which cannot be physically demonstrated with ease, for example fixing an expensive piece of machinery, or disposing off a lethal chemical.
+Organizations can use AR/VR microlearning simulations to demonstrate complex concepts which cannot be physically demonstrated with ease, for example fixing an expensive piece of machinery, or disposing off a lethal chemical.

 Globalization is all about creating a global work culture in all the workplaces around the world, a kind of uniformity in how business and related operations are performed.
 Microlearning is a potent tool to spearhead this phenomenon, which is why it is being combined with other advanced technologies by leading global organizations to train their employees.
 Any organizations that wish to stay on track with the ongoing globalization must follow suit.

 You might also be interested in this article: